Showing posts with label Death Metal. Show all posts

 Independent

-The Autopsy influence is a little more noticeable on the second track “Corporeal Blasphemy," which features some pretty nasty riffs and frantic vocals that would give any old lady a heart attack.
-The final track is basically an outro with a movie sample and a creepy piano interlude, though I’m not entirely sure from which movie, but it suites the atmosphere of the demo.
+The Autopsy influence can be heard a little more clearly on the second track “Corporeal Blasphemy".
+There are some pretty nasty riffs and frantic vocals here that would probably give me a heart attack if I heard such sounds unexpectedly in the middle of the night.
+The last track is basically an outro with a movie sample and a creepy piano interlude, although I’m not quite sure from which movie (probably some obscure Italian horror movie), but it fits the atmosphere quite nicely.

 12 Apr 2024